 History, storytelling and escape from slavery in 17th and 18th Century London

 Between the 1650s and 1780s many hundreds of enslaved people were brought to London.
-Most were African although a significant minority were South Asian.
+Most were African although a significant minority were South Asian and a smaller number were indigenous American.
 While in the capital some attempted to escape and, on occasions, those who pursued them placed advertisements in London newspapers seeking the capture and return of these freedom-seekers.
 The average age of the runaways was 16.

 Runaways is supported and funded by: The British Association for American Studies/United States Embassy Small Grants Programme; Economic and Social Research Council, Impact Acceleration Award; University of Glasgow Knowledge Exchange (KE) Small Grants 2020/21; City of London Grants and through private donations.